MatthewBoss/Toy-Problem/README.md

 # Toy-Problem
 The purpose of this repo is that to be a holder repo for daily toy problems.
-Keeping these will allow me to review previous problems, track progress or problems I encounter, and map the trends I see.
+Keeping these will allow me to review previous problems, track progress or problems I encounter, and map the trends I see while working through problems.
+It will also serve to help me avoid repeating problems unless that is my intention.